Dean Poll: Background and early career

 Born in Manhasset, on Long Island's North Shore, Dean Poll is the second of three sons of Alexandra and Dimitri Poll.
 He played center on the Paul D. Schreiber High School basketball team in Port Washington.
-On weekends and during school breaks he worked as a “water boy” in Pappas Restaurant, his family's high-volume, 250-seat seafood restaurant in Sheepshead Bay, Brooklyn.
+On weekends and during school breaks he worked as a "water boy" in Pappas Restaurant, his family's high-volume, 250-seat seafood restaurant in Sheepshead Bay, Brooklyn.

 Poll started working full-time after high school when he became the purchasing manager for the family's newest property, a 14,000 sq ft. food complex in Midtown Manhattan's Time & Life Building.
-It comprised Dawson's Pub, La Petite Brassiere, Bon Jour coffee shop and Southampton Caterers that served the office building-dense Rockefeller Center neighborhood.
+It comprised Dawson's Pub, La Petite Brassiere, Bon Jour coffee shop and Southampton Caterers that served the office building-dense Rockefeller Center neighbourhood.

 Working in the restaurant's back-of-house trenches, Poll excelled at inspecting seafood in the legendary Fulton Fish Market, negotiating with meat brokers in Manhattan's Meatpacking District, and sourcing vegetables in the South Bronx's Hunts Point, the largest produce market in the world.

 The Long Island years

 In 1980, Dean Poll and his brothers, Gillis and George, recreated Pappas Restaurant in Williston Park, renaming it Riverbay Seafood Bar & Grill in 1989.
 In 1986, they opened Bryant & Cooper Steak House and butcher shop in Roslyn.
-By 1997, The New York Times called Bryant & Cooper “arguably the best steakhouse on Long Island” and Riverbay, “Nassau-Suffolk's No. 1 seafood restaurant.”
+By 1997, The New York Times called Bryant & Cooper "arguably the best steakhouse on Long Island" and Riverbay, "Nassau-Suffolk's No. 1 seafood restaurant."